animatlabs/animatlabs.github.io/_posts/2023-02-18-reactive-programming.md

 ---
-title: ".NET Apps: Reactive Programming"
+title: "Reactive Programming in .NET: Build Event-Driven Apps with System.Reactive"
 excerpt: >-
-  "Reactive programming in .NET - Efficiently using the Rx library"
+  Reactive programming in .NET using the System.Reactive (Rx) library for building responsive, event-driven applications.
 categories:
   - Technical
   - .NET